iburistu/vijayo/README.md

 $ yarn test
 ```

 `mocha` and `spectron` are used to test vijayo.
-These tests cannot currently be run inside of the Github action CI/CD pipeline. `husky` has a `pre-push` hook that runs `yarn test`.
+These tests cannot currently be run inside of the Github action CI/CD pipeline.
+Don't know how to fix that!

 ## Roadmap: